 I thought this might help guide the creation of an accurate freight car fleet for the layout (by percentage of road name) so I was very interested in the results.
 After looking the resulting data I'm not convinced it's helpful for modeling purposes.

 The sample total was 3,605 cars.
-There were about 60 or different reporting marks represented (basically, name a North American railroad of the time and it appears at least one time ...)
+There were approximately 60 unique reporting marks represented (basically, name a North American railroad of the time and it appears at least once ...)

 By far the most common roadname, with more than 50% of the total, was Canadian National.
-Since the CV was a subsidiary of the CN, that was not really all that much of a surprise.
+Since the CV was a subsidiary of the CN, that's not shocking.
 The inclusion of CV in the "top ten" in this summary is logical (White River Junction is on the CV, after all), but certainly would not be applicable if one was to take this list and use it to develop a roster for a layout set anywhere else in the country.

-I prepared the somewhat useless pie chart above to have an image with the blog posting - I'm afraid there's little useful data to be gleaned from it - except that if you go with a statisical approach to a modeled fleet 3/4 or so of the fleet should be made up of boxcars from the 10 railroads listed.
+I prepared the somewhat useless pie chart above to include an image with the blog post - I'm afraid there's little useful data to be gleaned from it - except that if you go with a statistical approach to a modeled fleet 3/4 or so of the fleet should be made up of boxcars from the ten railroads listed.